|Training course on personal home automation - Chapter 4|

 Even the smartest of brains is useless without a muscle to move, vocal cords to vibrate or wills to be translated into actions.
-Similarly, even a domotic system needs its sensory organs (i "sensors") And his brain (the"BRIDGE"), but also of elements to be activated and controlled in the face of explicit commands ("turn on a light") Or specific events (" when there are less than 18 degrees, heat it“).
+Similarly, even a domotic system needs its sensory organs (i sensors) and his brain (theHUB, which we will see to sguire), but also of elements to be activated and controlled in the face of explicit commands ("turn on a light") Or specific events (" when there are less than 18 degrees, heat it“).

 The most common actuators and home automation devices on the market they have the ability to be piloted and controlled in a way autonomous e direct means appspecific licenses made available by productor of the component itself.
 Acquiring a little familiarity with the domotic world, it will be easy to be able to reason in terms more structural, aiming at that to integrate home automation devices in a unique environment rappresented by an environment that keeps under control and orchestras all devices in the home automation environment.